OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - Ctrl+W
 - Ctrl+PgUp/PgDn

-## Localizing the keyboard shortcuts JSON
+## Localize the keyboard shortcuts JSON

-If your add-in supports multiple locales, you will need to localize the `name` property of the action objects.
+If your add-in supports multiple locales, you'll need to localize the `name` property of the action objects.
 Also, if any of the locales that the add-in supports have alphabets or different writing systems, and hence different keyboards, you may need to localize the shortcuts also.
 For information about how to localize the keyboard shortcuts JSON, see [Localize extended overrides](../develop/localization.md#localize-extended-overrides).

 ## Next Steps